 3. Costway 3 x 6-meter car port

-While this one is not a fully covered garage we still really like it.
+While this portable garage for cars is not a fully covered garage we still really like it.
 It keeps the car protected by some of the elements but also gives you a nice light open space to work with.
 Some people might not even use this to work on their car, you might just want this to put your car under each day to protect it from the elements.

 Its a big car port and measures 6m x 3m x 2.7m meaning it can easily fit a car, 4×4 or small truck under it with ease.

-The cover is a waterproof polyethylene which will help protect the car from the rain.
+It has a polyethylene cover which will help protect the car from the rain.

 We like this one for its versatility as when its not being used as a car port it can be used as a gazebo for that summer garden party that your wife does every year.

-When doing out research we had a look to see what people thought of this product.
+When doing out research we had a look to see what people thought of this product and to see if it was one of the best.
 People were very happy and said that it was easy to put up and does the job nicely for a cheap shelter.
 The top tip was to put the roof together and put the canvas on before putting the legs on.
 With it being so tall we can see why.

 4. Quictent 3 x 6m Car Port

-This one is similar to the one above but to us it does look slightly better in terms of quality but it is a bit more expensive when we checked the price.
+This is similar to the portable garage above but to us it does look slightly better in terms of quality but it is a bit more expensive when we checked the price.

-It comes with 38mm steel powder coated frame poles which is pretty standard for most on this list and the cover is made from polyetheylene which is our favoured material cover.
+It comes with 38mm steel powder coated frame poles which are pretty standard for most on this list and the cover is made from polyetheylene which is our favoured material cover.

-This one has different legs compared to some.
-The legs have a flat base which have holes in for you to pin peg it into the floor.
+This has different legs compared to some.
+The legs have a flat base which has holes in for you to pin peg it into the floor.
 This means there are no guide ropes with it.

 5. Toolport heavy duty car port

-Unlike most of the others on the list this ones made from 500g PVC which claims to be 100% UV resistant and waterproof.
+Unlike most of the other portable garages on the list this ones made from 500g PVC which claims to be 100% UV resistant and waterproof.

 The legs have a flat base with holes in meaning that the pegs go straight through the legs.
 It also comes with some guide ropes which you can use as well to make sure it is extra secure.

-This one does not have any windows meaning it might be a bit dark inside.
+This portable garage does not have any windows meaning it might be a bit dark inside.
 We recommend picking the grey one if you are working on a car as this did look a lot lighter inside when compared to the green one which looked dark inside.